- Prescription Drug Assistance Programs

 Centers for Medicare and Medicaid Services

-Toll-free number: 1-800-MEDICARE (1-800-633-4227) [English- and Spanish-speaking staff are available at this number 24 hours a day, 7 days a week.]
+Toll-free number: 1-800-MEDICARE (1-800-633-4227).
+English- and Spanish-speaking staff are available at this number 24 hours a day, 7 days a week.

 Medicare is the United States’ health insurance program for people age 65 or older, although certain younger people with disabilities might also qualify.

 This federal government website can help you sign up for Medicare (if you’re 65 or older) and choose the right Medicare-approved prescription drug plan (called the Part D plan) based on where you live, your income, and the drugs you take.
 You can join a Part D plan during open enrollment if you already have Medicare Part A and/or Part B. If you had prescription coverage and recently lost it, you may be able to enroll at times other than open enrollment.
 Contact Medicare or check online to see if you can do this.

 You may qualify for “Extra Help” if you have very limited income and assets but don’t get Medicaid.
 If you qualify for Extra Help, you may not have to pay a premium, deductible, or co-payments for Medicare Part D. You can apply or get more information about this by calling Social Security (see the “To learn more” section).
-Some people automatically get Extra Help and do not need to apply, such as those who get Supplemental Security Income (SSI), or those who already have full Medicaid and Medicare.
+Some people automatically get Extra Help and don’t need to apply, such as those who get Supplemental Security Income (SSI), or those who already have full Medicaid and Medicare.

-If you’re enrolled in a state pharmacy assistance program, including Medicaid, you will likely also be enrolled in Medicare Part D. If you have prescription drug coverage through your current health insurance or you get discounts on your prescriptions through other programs, review your coverage closely to see if the Medicare drug plan will save you more money on your prescriptions.
+If you’re enrolled in a state pharmacy assistance program, including Medicaid, you will probably also be enrolled in Medicare Part D. If you have prescription drug coverage through your current health insurance or get discounts on your prescriptions through other programs, review your coverage closely to see if the Medicare drug plan will save you more money on your prescriptions.